asyncapi/website/content/blog/status-update-31-20.md

 ### Avro Parser

 The 3rd plugin that we now officially support is related to Avro schema type.
 The first minor version is already out there, and you can give it a try, even if your schemas are in the Confluent Schema Registry.
 Have a look at the docs of [the Avro schema parser](https://github.com/asyncapi/avro-schema-parser).
+The Avro parser is also added to the latest release candidate of [the Generator](https://github.com/asyncapi/generator/).
 Please help us make it work for you.

 ## Circular References in AsyncAPI

 Now JavaScript Parser can handle circular references that you might have in your AsyncAPI files.
-The current implementation also dereferences circular references, and you cannot change this behavior.
+The current implementation fully dereferences circular references, and you cannot change this behavior.
 We also extended the API to help you out to deal with circular references:

 - The core AsyncAPI model now contains the hasCircular() function that you can use to determine at the very beginning if a given AsyncAPI document contains some circular references or not.
 An example use case for it is to throw a proper error message to the user with a clear message that circular references are not supported by your tool at the moment,
 - The Schema model contains isCircular() function to check if a given schema is circular, so you do not have to detect it on your own and adequately react